JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Combat Modifiers represent different circumstances and actions that can occur within combat.

-### High ground (Advantage)

-Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attacking an prone opponent with a melee weapon.
-High ground for ranged attacks, must have a more significant height differential than for melee attacks, such as shooting from a climbed tree or atop a castle wall.

-- Melee Combat Rolls (Melee or Reach Ranges) made by a standing character against a Prone character have the High Ground combat modifier.

 ### Off Guard (Disadvantage)

 Penalty to Combat Rolls and Evasion Rolls received when a character is actively engaged in something else, IE picking a lock, hacking a terminal, being distracted, etc.